 (5) Purchases Budget

-The purchases budget represents the total purchases to be made during the budget period.
-These purchases represent the requirements of direct and indirect materials, fixed assets, services and finished goods for resale but the most important item is that of raw materials.
-The requirements of the items to be purchased are expressed in terms of quantities as well as money.
+The purchases budget represents the total purchases during the budget period.
+These purchases comprise direct and indirect materials, fixed assets, services, finished goods for resale, and, most importantly, raw materials.

-The Sales Director of a manufacturing company reports that next year he expects to sell 54,000 units of a product.
+The sales director of a manufacturing company reports that next year he expects to sell 54,000 units of a product.

 The desirable closing balances at the end of the next year are:

-Finished Product — 14,000 units
+- Finished product: 14,000 units

-Draw up a quantitative chart showing the Material Purchase Budget for the next year.
+Draw up a quantitative chart showing the material purchase budget for the next year.

-(6) Labour Cost Budget
+(6) Labor Cost Budget

-(7) Plant Utilisation Budget
+(7) Plant Utilization Budget